|

 163. blancmange

-sweet almond-flavored milk pudding thickened with gelatin or cornstarch; usually molded
+a sweet milk pudding thickened with gelatin or cornstarch

 164. simnel